LOS ANGELES (AP) -- Clayton Kershaw wanted to give the Dodgers' tired bullpen a rest. He did just that.

 "He's an unbelievable pitcher, the best in the game in my opinion," Desmond said.

-Washington pitcher Dan Haren (4-4) was looking to secure his fourth consecutive victory but a troublesome third inning turned out to be costly.
+Nationals pitcher Dan Haren (4-4) was looking to secure his fourth consecutive victory but a troublesome third inning turned out to be costly.

 The Dodgers got runners at first and second with two outs in the second inning but Haren worked his way out of the jam by getting No. 8 batter Dee Gordon to hit a fly ball to right field for the third out.